-Lupus symptoms vary from person to person.
-Usually, the best treatment approach is to work with your health care team to tailor your treatment to your specific symptoms.
+Lupus affects different people in different ways.
+Usually, the best treatment approach is to work with your health care team to tailor your treatment plan to your specific symptoms.

 Choosing the right doctor

 A rheumatologist, a doctor who specializes in diseases of the joints and muscles, typically treats people with lupus.
-If lupus has caused damage to specific organs, you may need to see other types of doctors too.
+If lupus has caused damage to specific organs, you may also need to see other types of doctors.

-For instance, you may need to see a dermatologist for lupus that affects the skin, a cardiologist for heart disease, a nephrologist for kidney disease, a neurologist for brain and nervous system disease, or a gastroenterologist for gastrointestinal tract disease.
+For example, you may need to see a dermatologist for lupus that affects the skin, a cardiologist for heart disease, a nephrologist for kidney disease, a neurologist for brain and nervous system disease, or a gastroenterologist for gastrointestinal tract disease.
 If you are considering pregnancy, you may need to see an obstetrician who specializes in high-risk pregnancies.